Medical Information (hormones etc)

 If you are a medical practitioner (GP) seeking information about supporting a transgender or gender diverse patient this page may assist you.
-The Primary Health Network of Western Melbourne has also created a transgender health GP Module that may help GP’s in this field of medicine.

 AusPATH: Australian Informed Consent Standards of Care for Gender Affirming Hormone Therapy.